 Focus on yourself.
 Now is the time to start that workout, yoga, or meditation program that you always wanted.
 What about your hobbies?
 Maybe you will rediscover old or gain some new passions.
 This will leave him surprised.
 This will not be what he expected.
 When he sees you in this state, he may remember the spark that originally attracted him to you.

 When you calm down, reflect and look into how you contributed to the problems in the marriage.
 Even if he cheated on you, or did something else that is absolutely unacceptable, there must be things you could have done differently throughout the course of the marriage as well.
 Maybe you were too busy to give him needed attention, or maybe you were focused on your career and neglected your relationship?
 What he did is not your responsibility.
 It’s his dysfunctional way of dealing with a dysfunctional relationship, and he needs to take responsibility for it.
-If you accept responsibility for your part, he may regain hope and reconsider his decision.
+If you accept responsibility for your part, he may regain hope and reconsider his decision and down the line could possibly want to stay together.
 Even if he doesn’t, you are in a better space to create better relationships in the future if you reflect and understand what went wrong.
 And, who knows, maybe you will decide that you don’t want to continue with him.

 Instead of lashing out, act friendly, but don’t pursue him.
 Be reasonably available and don’t distance yourself.
 Behave as a friend, and don’t try to sway topics on your marriage or relationship.
 Talk about kids, household, and daily routine.